-We recognize that travelling for health is not a new or novel phenomenon.
+There has always been a strong relationship between leisure, travel, health and wellbeing.
 People have been seeking solutions, services or destinations that can provide treatments and benefits helping certain illnesses or preventing others for centuries.
 At the same time, we are quite aware that health or more holistically, wellbeing has become a very important topic as well as a goal to more and more people.
 Consumers look for healthy or healthier alternatives during their leisure activities as well as during their travels.

 “Travel (and consequently tourism) is an activity that can contribute to the creation or the improvement of wellbeing such as feelings of contentment, satisfaction and happiness by supporting, facilitating and initiating the improvement of mental and emotional health, work-life balance, self-realization, and the ability to connect with oneself and others.”

-We recognize that for a project to be sustainable as well as successful, it has to take both global trends and local characteristics seriously.
+We recognize that for a project or for a business to be sustainable as well as successful, it has to take both global trends as well as local characteristics seriously.
 We always look at how local resources, assets or traditions can be included in the healthy services spectrum.

 In our understanding, medical tourism is a form of tourism which involves trips to international or domestic locations to use medical and evidence-based healing resources and services (both invasive and non-invasive).
-This can include diagnosis, treatment, cure, prevention and rehabilitation
+This can include diagnosis, treatment, cure, prevention and rehabilitation.
+We observe the merge of healthcare and wellness.
+HTWWLife facilitates this bridging by defining wellnessified healthcare services and businesses.

 Wellness tourism aims to improve and balance all of the main domains of human life including physical, mental, emotional, occupational, intellectual and spiritual.
 The primary motivation for wellness tourists is to engage in preventative, proactive, lifestyle-enhancing activities such as fitness, healthy eating, relaxation, pampering and healing treatments.
 (Source: UNWTO & ETC: Exploring Health Tourism, 2018).